- a guide to

 Where can I get more information?

-Around 90% of UK adults have access to the internet – which is the easiest place to find more information.
+Around 9 out of 10 (91% as reported by the Office of National Statistics for 2019) UK adults have access to the internet – which is the easiest place to find more information.
 For those without internet access or who cannot get online, the options are becoming limited.
 A good place to start is the local public library, which often holds useful information.
 It may not be on immediate display, however, so try asking at the main desk.
 It is also worth asking your local GP surgery or hospital, which should have information in an accessible format.

 Can I get financial support?